 Step #7: Create a file to copy updates

 This step creates a file to copy updates from your server Git repo to your child theme directory.
 This example uses a text editor program named nano.
+View the 'Creating and editing a file via SSH' article for further information on how to edit a file.

 - Make sure you're in your /git/projectname directory.